esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 ## Lesson 4 - What Makes a Website Accessible?

 Regardless of what kind of role you have, there's a few areas that can help you create accessible websites (& apps):
-1. Inclusive & intuitive design
+1. Inclusive & intuitive design 🎨
-2. Headings, landma
+2. Headings, landmarks and semantic structure
+3. Text alternatives
+4. Accessible forms
+5. Interactivity

 ## Useful resources

 TODO: Add useful links from each lesson here.
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1OTQ0MzA1MzksMjg1NTI2NDAxLDMyND
+eyJoaXN0b3J5IjpbLTE3Nzg5ODc2OTQsMjg1NTI2NDAxLDMyND
 g0MjI2NCwtMTA4MzAzNTgwMiwxMjYwMTY5MzgzXX0=
 -->